flenniken/collections/docs/collection-maker.md

 # Collection Maker

-How to create a new collection for the Collections project.
+You create a new collection by:

-* create a `tmp/cN` folder and add images
+* create a folder and add images
 * rename, convert, and make thumbnails
-* run the maker command to write `cN.json`
+* create json file
-* move the folder to `dist/images` and build
+* move the folder to dist
-* on localhost as admin edit descriptions in place on the index, thumbnails, and image pages
-* set order on the thumbnails page as localhost admin
+* set order on the thumbnails page
+* set descriptions
-* set zoom points on localhost admin, then publish
+* set zoom points
+* publish and notify

+We show how to do these steps in detail below.

 [⬇](#Contents) (table of contents at the bottom)

 # Create Folder

-Create a tmp folder named with the next collection prefix.
-List `dist/images` to find the next number.
+Create a tmp folder for the new collection named with the next collection prefix.
+List `dist/images` to find the next name.
 For the example below, create c29.
-Create the cnum variable, it will be used in multiple commands.
+Make sure to create the cnum bash variable, it will be used in multiple commands.

 ~~~
 # from container